FindArticles FindArticles

 SHARE

-Apple is bringing Center Stage to the iPhone’s front-facing camera, extending its auto-framing tech beyond iPad and Mac and squarely into the device most people use to film themselves.
-The update promises to keep you in frame as you move, deliver high-resolution selfies in portrait or landscape, and stabilize footage for walk-and-talk clips — a clear nod to creators who live on vertical video.
+Apple is also introducing Center Stage to the iPhone’s front-facing camera, so its auto-framing tech will be available not just on the iPad and Mac but directly on the device most people use to take photos and videos of themselves.
+The update also promises to keep you in frame as you move, offer high-resolution selfies in portrait or landscape and stabilize footage for walk-and-talk clips — an implicit nod to creators who exist on vertical video.

 Table of Contents